Check out our 2018 trip video

 Accommodation - Camping

-Day 4 - Getting closer to the first Safari of our trip, unless you have spotted a desert fox or Hyena already.
+Day 6 - Getting closer to the epic Safari of our trip, unless you have spotted a desert fox or Hyena already.
 We make a stop at a wonderful camp with swimming pool to cool us off from the desert heat, before continuing on to the magnificent Etosha Pan National park.

-Day 5, 6 & 7 - Etosha Pan National park - we've only been going a few days and already seen some fantastic landscapes and wildlife but this is something else - one of the world's finest game reserves.
+Day 7, 8, 9 - Etosha Pan National Park - one of the world's finest game reserves.
 Etosha is world renowned for good reason.
 It houses all the Big 5 as well as hundreds of other fascinating animals including the illusive Black Rhino.
-We camp inside the park for 3 nights doing self drive safaris each day so no need to shell out extra money for Safaris here.
+We'll he in the park for 3 nights doing self drive safaris each day so no need to shell out for Safaris here.
 Unless you want to go out at night.
 But there'll be time for that later.
 We stay in a wonderful camping site here with all facilities including a pool and bar plus a seating area over a flood-lit watering hole for late night animal spotting.
 Chances to see virtually every large African animal you can think of (and some small ones too) over the 3 nights and 2 days of Safari here.
 Does it get any better?
 Well....maybe.

 Accommodation - camping with pool